Farmers Markets of Minneapolis

 - Farmers Markets

 - Produce and Craft Markets

-For a directory of Minnesota farms, markets and garden centers visit the Minnesota Grown Food and Farm directory.
+For a directory of all Minnesota farms, markets and garden centers visit the Minnesota Grown Directory.

 Last updated Mar 26, 2020